By Michael Needham, Chief Content Officer, Finturf.com

 Outreach and Engagement

-Virtually every company has to make some effort to reach out to customers and build and garner a relationship.
-In the world of retail, a lot of customers expect brands to have repeated interaction with them, especially if they are brand loyal.
+Virtually every company must make some effort to reach out to customers and build and garner a relationship.
+In the world of retail, a lot of customers expect businesses to have repeated interactions with them, especially if the company seeks to establish brand loyalty.

-Consumer behaviors and engagements can be measured through some CRMs and this means that businesses can see what works in terms of shoppers and their conversion.
+Consumer behaviors and engagement can be measured through customer relationship management software (CRMs), which tracks conversions and customer buying trends.
 For instance, some customers might react well to personalized marketing content sent via email.
-AI systems may be able to measure this and provide better recommendations for customers, which may even lead to more sales.
+AI systems may be able to measure this and provide better recommendations for customers, which may lead to more sales.

 In-Person Stores Can Be Free of Cashiers

-AI in retail has become an incredible system for categorizing and sorting images and this is a way to provide people with a way to search based on images.
+AI in retail has become an incredible system for categorizing and sorting images and streamlining online search results.

-This is the sort of thing we can see when we visit huge online stores like Amazon.
-A lot of stores will have a “customers who bought this regularly buy” section.
-Using this data from customer searches combined with an AI analysis of what is in the images, means that people can be matched with products they are more likely to buy and more likely to enjoy.
+For instance, many online retailers feature a related search section.
+Using this data from customer searches combined with an AI analysis of what is in the images means that people can be matched with products they are more likely to buy and more likely to enjoy.

-AI chatbots can provide better responses than just a simple “knowledge base” or an FAQ section of a website and much more of a personal experience.
-With AI in retail, they are becoming much more consistent and reliable.
+AI chatbots can provide better responses than just a simple “knowledge base” or an FAQ section of a website.
+Instead, AI support is becoming more consistent and reliable, offering shoppers personalized answers to their individual inquiries.

 AI is a relatively new addition to the world of retail.
 Whether you are shopping in-person or online, AI technology is inevitably going to change the industry.
 If you work in the world of retail, it could be time to embrace AI to stay ahead of the curve and improve the experience of staff and customers alike.